isomerpages/moe-peihwaprespri/_co-curricular-activites/Clubs and Societies/Christian Fellowship.md

 <table class="tg">
 <thead>
   <tr>
-    <th class="tg-0lax" colspan="2"><span style="font-weight:700;font-style:normal">Aims &amp; Objectives</span><br><br>- To develop the child holistically especially in his/her emotional and spiritual well-being.<br>- Inculcate school values in character building.<br>- To develop the leader in the child to set a fine example for others in speech, in life, in love, in faith and in purity.</th>
+    <th class="tg-0lax" colspan="2"><span style="font-weight:700;font-style:normal">  </span><br><br>- To develop the child holistically especially in his/her emotional and spiritual well-being.<br>- Inculcate school values in character building.<br>- To develop the leader in the child to set a fine example for others in speech, in life, in love, in faith and in purity.</th>
   </tr>
 </thead>
 <tbody>